Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Introduction and results

 \section{Introduction and results}

-In this paper we continue the study of the nonlinear cubic Shr\"odinger equation (NLS) on a torus of large period, dumped by a viscosity and driven by a random force, initiated in our work \cite{DK}.
-In the first two subsections we recall the setup and state the main theorem, while in Sections~\ref{s:mot} and \ref{s:meaning} we discuss the results obtained in \cite{DK} and in the present work.
-We refer to \cite{DK} for detailed discussion of the role of the results of two our papers for the wave turbulence (WT), and refer to \cite{Naz11,ZLF92, NR} for a general discussion of WT.
+We continue the study of the nonlinear cubic Shr\"odinger equation (NLS) on a torus of large period, dumped by a viscosity and driven by a random force, initiated in our papers \cite{DK, DKMV}.
+Results of this work are crucially used in \cite{DK, DKMV} and are of independent interest for further study of wave turbulence (WT) in the equation which we consider and in similar ones.
+In particular, our approach applies to the NLS equations with higher order nonlinearities.

+Below we recall the setup, state the main theorem and then discuss its relevance for works \cite{DK, DKMV} and for the theory of WT.
+The theorem's proof is outlined in Section~\ref{s:p and o} and is given in details in Sections~\ref{s:D}-\ref{est-imroved}.
+In Section~\ref{s_add} we establish some lemmas, used in the proof, and discuss a number of related results.

+For a general theory of wave turbulence we refer to works \cite{Naz11,ZLF92, NR}, and for an additional discussion of the relevance of our results for WT -- to the introduction in \cite{DK}.